FTMahringer/SceneManager/README.md

 # SceneManager

-This is the first release of my Library SceneManager.
+This is the first release of my Library SceneManager and CustomAlerts.

 It is for managing fxmls in the Scenes Enum and showing and changing those Scenes.